seanmmitchell/transporter/README.md

 ## How to Use

+## Notes
+Unfortunately, not everything has been implemented with transporter yet due to limited time, so please do apologize the few functions/variables that go no where.

 ## General Input Expectations
 | Requirement Type     | Specification                               | Details                                                                                                                                                                           |
 | -------------------- | ------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |